 3. Shout or phone for help.

-4. Clear the airway (Figure 3.3-3).
+4. Clear/open the airway (Figure 3.3-3).
 Place the unconscious patient on their back.
 Then tilt the head backwards (this maneuver is contraindicated in individuals with suspected cervical spine injury) and examine the mouth, removing any visible foreign bodies.
 Proceed to chin lift or jaw thrust; these two maneuvers may be performed in patients with suspected cervical spine injury, provided that the head is stabilized in a neutral position without tilting.

 5. Assess respirations.
 Look for chest movements, listen at the patient’s mouth for the sounds of inspiration and expiration, place your cheek near the patient’s mouth to feel for air movement, and check for pulse at the carotid (or femoral) artery for a maximum of 10 seconds.
 The lack of chest movements, respiratory sounds, and perceptible air movement indicates apnea, which may be caused by a primary cardiac arrest or by complete airway obstruction, respiratory depression, or respiratory diseases.
 Agonal respirations (residual, single sighs) are treated as apnea.
 Other sounds accompanying respiration may indicate partial obstruction of the respiratory tract: (1) gurgling due to liquid or semiliquid content in the airways (ie, vomit, blood, respiratory tract secretions); (2) snoring due a partial closure of the throat by the tongue, palate, or foreign body; (3) stridor due to obstruction or swelling at the level of the glottis.

-In some cases it may be necessary to clear the airway.
+In some cases it may be necessary to clear/open the airway.
 If the patient is breathing spontaneously, place them in the recovery position (Figure 3.3-4).
 If a pulse is definitely present in a patient who is not breathing spontaneously, deliver ventilations at the rate of 10 breaths/min without chest compressions (see below).
 Every 2 minutes check the pulse and look for signs of circulation.
 Absence of signs of circulation (ie, spontaneous movements, coughing, breathing) and of carotid pulse indicate cardiac arrest and require immediate CPR.
 During CPR check for signs of circulation and pulse every 2 minutes.

 6. Call for help.
 If you are alone, immediately upon discovering apnea, grossly abnormal breathing, or lack of pulse call for expert assistance if at all practical, even if you have to briefly leave the patient for this purpose.
 When away from the hospital, call local emergency services.
 Hospitals should have an emergency extension or phone number known to and available for all employees.
 Exception: In the case of children and infants, before calling for help proceed with CPR for ~1 minute (perform 5 rescue breaths, then 15 sternal compressions, then another 2 breaths and 15 compressions).

 7. Start chest compressions.
 Place the patient in the supine position on a hard surface and compress the center of the sternum.
-In adults compress from 5 to 6 cm deep at a rate of 100 to 120 compressions/min (~2 compressions/s), in children compress the sternum with one hand, and in infants compress with 2 fingers to one-third the depth of the sagittal dimension of the chest (or 4 cm deep for infants and 5 cm deep for children).
+In adults compress from 5 to 6 cm deep at a rate of 100 to 120 compressions/min (~2 compressions/s).
+In children compress the sternum with one hand, and in infants compress with 2 fingers to one-third the depth of the sagittal dimension of the chest (or 4 cm deep for infants and 5 cm deep for children).
 To perform compressions in adults, place the heel of one hand in the center of the patient’s chest and the heel of your other hand on the top of the first hand, interlock the fingers of your hands, and keep your arms straight and your shoulders directly over the patient’s chest, all without leaning on the patient’s ribs.
 Completely release the pressure without taking your hands off the chest; the duration of a compression and a release should be identical.
-In adults start with 30 chest compressions followed by 2 rescue breaths, then continue with chest compressions and rescue breaths, maintaining a ratio of 30:2 in nonintubated adult patients or 15:2 in pediatric patients.
+In adults start with 30 chest compressions followed by 2 rescue breaths, then continue with chest compressions and rescue breaths, maintaining a ratio of 30:2 in nonintubated adult patients or 15:2 if a second rescuer arrives and in pediatric patients.

 8. Continue ventilation, giving mouth-to-mouth rescue breaths while pinching the patient’s nose if more than one responder is available.
 In infants perform mouth-to-mouth-and-nose rescue breaths.
 A lone rescuer should focus on compressions and should not interrupt compressions to provide rescue breaths.
 One breath should last ~1 second (2 rescue breaths [inspiration plus expiration] should last <5 seconds).
 Make sure the chest rises during inspiration and allow for its complete fall during exhalation.
 Chest compressions should not be interrupted for >10 seconds while rescue breaths are being delivered.
 If the rescue breaths are ineffective (ie, the chest does not rise), change the position of the head and jaw and repeat a maximum of 2 ventilation attempts.
 In children start CPR from 5 rescue breaths; maintain a 15:2 ratio of chest compressions to rescue breaths (with a lone rescuer, a 30:2 ratio is acceptable).